BenjaminAbt/docs/docs/standard/datetime/choosing-between-datetime.md

 * Preserve multiple related times, as long as those times are stored as two separate values or as two members of a structure.

 A <xref:System.DateTimeOffset> value is not tied to a particular time zone, but can originate from any of a variety of time zones.
 To illustrate this, the following example lists the time zones to which a number of <xref:System.DateTimeOffset> values (including a local Pacific Standard Time) can belong.

+> [!IMPORTANT]
+> These uses for <xref:System.DateTimeOffset> values are much more common than those for <xref:System.DateTime> values.
+As a result, <xref:System.DateTimeOffset> should be considered the default date and time type for application development.

 [!code-csharp[System.DateTimeOffset.Conceptual#1](../../../samples/snippets/csharp/VS_Snippets_CLR_System/system.DateTimeOffset.Conceptual/cs/Conceptual1.cs#1)]
 [!code-vb[System.DateTimeOffset.Conceptual#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR_System/system.DateTimeOffset.Conceptual/vb/Conceptual1.vb#1)]